ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The last input comprises the randomness consumed by the sharding algorithm.
 The sharding randomness is a random byte string of length specified by the VDAF.
-The Client MUST generate this using a cryptographicallly secure random number generator.
+The Client MUST generate this using a cryptographically secure random number generator.

 The Client then wraps each input share in the following structure: